Cornerstone Paleo Diet Rules and 7 Keys for Success

 2) Don’t go back for round #2 of birthday cake, pizza, etc.

-3) Replace one poor food choice daily with a positive one, preferably a Paleo diet friendly choice.
-(My top tip: Do you usually stop for a $1 Diet Coke from the McDonald’s drive-thru?
-Replace it with a flavored sparkling water such as those made by LaCroix, Dasani, or Bubly)
+3) Replace one poor food choice daily with a positive one, preferably a Paleo diet friendly one.
+(My top tip- Do you want to stop for a $1 Diet Coke from the McDonald’s drive-thru?
+Replace it with a flavored sparkling water such as those made by LaCroix, Dasani, or Simply Balanced)

-From there, you are revving yourself up for success in adhering to the Paleo diet.
+From there, you are revving yourself up for success in following the Paleo diet rules.
 Consider setting a date up until which you will implement Paleo with complete honesty.
-We recommend a minimum of 30 days of strict compliance for the best results.
 The lack of craving at the end of that period will most likely surprise you.
-(Some report a cessation of cravings after just 10 days!)
-At that point, you can make decisions about non-Paleo foods thinking, “I would really enjoy this homemade piece of cake for Mom’s birthday” versus “I NEED to have this right now or I may die.”
+At that point, you can make decisions about non-Paleo foods thinking, “I would really enjoy this homemade piece of cake for Mom’s birthday” versus “I NEED to have this right now.”

 Are you ready?

 Phew!
 See?
-These changes are much more than recreating a caveman’s menu in 2018.
-Hopefully, it is clear now that eating Paleo is not simply about upping protein in an attempt to appear more shredded or as a quick weight loss fix for that summer wedding.
+These changes are much more than recreating a caveman’s menu.
+Hopefully, it is clear now that eating Paleo is not simply about upping protein to and may allow you to accomplish greater things than just looking more shredded or losing weight for that summer wedding.
 Your happiness and lasting health are worth this change.
 Breathe!
 Prepare your mind and kitchen.
-And commit to fueling your body with the tools needed to truly come alive inside and out.
+And commit to fueling your body with the tools needed to truly come alive.